approov/quickstart-python-flask-token-check/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your backend services originate from trusted versions of your mobile apps.

-This repo implements the Approov server-side request verification code with the Python Flask framework in a simple Hello API server, which performs the verification check before allowing valid traffic to be processed by the API endpoint.
+This repo implements the Approov server-side request verification code with the Python Flask framework in a simple Approov API server, which performs the verification check before allowing valid traffic to be processed by the API endpoint.

-Originally this repo was just to show the Approov token integration example on a Python 3 Flask API as described in the article: [Approov Integration in a Python Flask API](https://approov.io/blog//approov-integration-in-a-python-flask-api), that you can still find at [/servers/shapes-api](/servers/shapes-api).
+The Python Flask API server is very simple and is defined in the file `/server/approov_protected_server.py`.

+Server example have:

+* Unprotected Server
+* Approov Protected Server - Token Check
+* Approov Protected Server - Token Binding Check
+* Approov Protected Server - Token Binding & Custom Header Check
+* Approov Protected Server - Token Message Signature
+* Approov Protected Server - Token Binding & Message Signature Check

 ## Approov Integration Quickstart